Angry Birds in U.S. retail, UK parks push

 The company also plans to open branded retail stores in China soon.

-Rovio did not want to name the U.S. retailer ahead of the official announcement but said it would be bigger than an existing partnership with bookseller Barnes & Noble, where visitors to the stores can pick up game credits for free.
+Rovio did not want to name the U.S. retailer ahead of the official announcement but said it would be bigger than an existing partnership with bookseller Barnes & Noble (BKS.N), where visitors to the stores can pick up game credits for free.

 Rovio also said it planned to launch themed activity parks in Britain, which was its original breakthrough market for the Angry Birds game, as its first expansion outside Finland.
 Its next targets will be in Asia.